nixrajput/dairy-milk-distributor-api-nodejs/README.md

 # dairy-milk-distributor-api-nodejs

-A RESTful API for Dairy milk distributor to manage record of the milk distribution.
+A RESTful API for Dairy milk distributors to manage records of the milk distribution.

 ## Features